-|Car||Rental car agencies are on each island, and car barges will allow you to transport your vehicle between islands.
+Because the U.S. Virgin Islands are part of the United States, you won't need a special driving permit; a valid U.S. driver's license will suffice.
+Rental car agencies are located on each island, and car barges will allow you to transport your vehicle between islands.
 But driving in the U.S. Virgin Islands can be nerve-wracking.
 The roads are often narrow, winding, steep and bumpy.
 Ask to rent a car with four-wheel drive, remember to keep to the left and beware of the blind curves.
 Remember: Island mentality extends to the roads.
 Drivers often yield to other cars on the road and frequently use one or two quick honks to say "thank you" when drivers let them in (don't forget to say "you're welcome" with a quick honk in return).

-Licensed V.I. taxis look like sawed-off pickup trucks that have been converted to have three to five bench seats in the cab.
-You'll see hoards of them in downtown Charlotte Amalie, St. Thomas or by the docks in St. John and St. Croix, and they're a great way to move around the islands.
+Licensed V.I. taxis are labeled with a placard or license plate.
+You'll see hordes of them in downtown Charlotte Amalie, St. Thomas or by the docks in St. John and St. Croix, and they're a great way to move around the islands.
 They'll stop at all the major tourist sites.
 But beware: they aren't metered, so negotiate your fare before accepting the ride.
-Most pay somewhere between $7 and $15 per person for a roundtrip taxi to and from the hotels to top sites on St. Thomas; between $6 and $25 per person to get around St. John; and between $6 and $30 per person for a roundtrip taxi around much of St. Croix.
+Most travelers pay somewhere between $8 and $40 per person for a round-trip taxi to and from the hotels to top sights on St. Thomas; between $12 and $54 per person for round-trip fares in St. John; and between $16 and $72 per person for a round-trip taxi around much of St. Croix.